 These allowance amounts will be reviewed at least every two years and updated as required.
+There are no meal allowances or meal reimbursements for virtual conferences.

 Where a conference is attended in the United States of America, the maximum meal expenditure and reimbursement of expenses will be converted to Canadian funds at the applicable foreign exchange rate.